ItzProxy/urPark/README.md

-This project is a prototype that can act as a final version if the port over to a framework(Django) does
+This project is a prototype that can act as a final version if the port over to a framework(Django) does go underway